giuliodondi/kOS-Shuttle-OPS3/README.md

 It makes sense to discuss the drag segments along with the general flow of the guidance algorithm:
 - At entry interface, the program is in Phase 1 : **Pre-entry (PREEN)**.
 This is an open-loop phase with no fancy calculations, just steady pitch and 0° bank.
 This phase is terminated when the total aeordynamic load reaches about 0.1G, and Phase 2 is triggered.
 This usually happens below 90km altitude
 - Phase 2 is **Temperature Control (TEMP)**.
 The drag segments are two quadratic functions of velocity.
+At the start, the Shuttle will be far off the reference drag and hdot values and so guidance will keep 0° of bank until the descent stabilises, it then performs the first roll towards the target and start tracking the drag profile.
 This phase normally switches to phase 3 around Mach 19, but in high-energy cases it might switch to phase 4 directly
 - Phase 3 is **Equilibrium Glide (EQGL)**.
 The drag profile is adjusted to balance vertical lift, centrifugal force and gravity.
 This phase switches to Phase 4 anywhere between Mach 17 and Mach 11 depending on the energy, but it can aso switch directly to phase 5 if energy is very low
 - Phase 4 is **Constant Drag (CONSTD)**.
 As the name suggests, the drag profile is a constant value calculated previously to reach phase 5 with the proper energy at the proper range.
 This phase can only switch to phase 5, it usually happens no later than Mach 11
 - Phase 5 is **Transition(TRAN)**.
 The drag is actually a function of Energy over Weight (EOW) but, since most of the energy is kinetic from velocity, we'll ignore the distinction.
 The name refers to the fact that in this phase the Shuttle will start pitching down to 10° Aoa and below, which is needed by TAEM guidance.
 This phase terminates at TAEM interface.